Header image courtesy of Ngo Thye Aun (via Shutterstock)

 Light nine sticks of incense and go through each room in your home to cleanse the spaces and ward off pesky spirits.
 Sorry, ancestor, but lingering around is not on your to-do list.
 Do this every week of the month to be extra safe—just think how gorgeous your flat will smell.

 It is also a good idea to keep your home well lit, as wandering ghosts are said to be attracted to dark and gloomy spaces.
 Keep a table lamp or any light source turned on in common areas, and make sure you replace any blown light bulbs.

-Try to stay calm when surprised and if you hear someone call you or tap you on the shoulder, don’t just look over your shoulder.
-It is believed that doing so causes imbalance to your energy and will leave you susceptible to possession—yikes!
+A difficult one, but try to stay calm when surprised and if you hear someone call you or tap you on the shoulder, don’t just look over your shoulder.
+It is believed that doing so causes an imbalance in your energy and will leave you susceptible to possession—yikes!
 Instead, turn your whole body around and face them head-on.